COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 In response to the coronavirus (COVID-19) pandemic, the statutory, regulatory, and policy landscape is rapidly changing to best protect the health and safety of students, employees, and visitors to the University.
-As such, new temporary policies may be developed, or existing policies may be temporarily modified or suspended.
+As such, new temporary policies have been developed, and existing policies have been temporarily modified or suspended.

-Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, UD is implementing this interim guidance, which applies to all UD students -- graduate, undergraduates, and continuing education at all UD locations -- on campus.
+Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, UD has implemented this interim guidance, which applies to all UD students -- graduate, undergraduate, and continuing education at all UD locations -- on campus.

 As our knowledge of COVID-19 and related guidance from state and public health authorities continue to evolve, this guidance may change at any time as conditions and/or circumstances may warrant.
 Students need to be aware that guidance/policies may change and they will be expected to abide by any updates or changes to this document and held accountable accordingly.
 Students should check this website daily for updates.

 All UD students are expected to comply with the UD COVID-19 Return to Campus Guidelines for Students.
 The word "student" as used throughout this document includes Student Organizations as defined in the Student Guide to University Policies.
 Failure to comply may result in corrective action as described in the Compliance section.
 Any students with concerns about compliance with these Guidelines or the Return to Campus Guidelines for Employees should consult the Office of Student Conduct or the Office of the Dean of Students or report such concerns, which may be done anonymously, to the UD Compliance Hotline.

 - The safety and wellbeing of the UD community shall remain paramount.

 - Students are vital to the social change needed on our campus in relation to COVID-19.
 Students need to hold themselves accountable to regulations and encourage their peers to do the same.